volumio/volumio-plugins/plugins/miscellanea/brutefir2/readme.md

 [volumio]--->[Loopback]--->[Brutefir]--->[output /DAC]

+- INSTALLATION WARNING
+If you want to test, just download brutefir.zip file and install it through volumio plugin management UI.
+You have to reboot after installation so that Loopback module is loaded, select Loopback as output device in volumio playback options.
+Go to advanced settings in Brutefir plugin change the output to your DAC and save.
+When you first enable the plugin, the webUI restart beceause the plugin can't connect to brutefir, cause it is not configured.
+To do that go to advanced settings in Brutefir plugin change the output to your DAC and save.

 - What is working :

 Sound if I/O is in brutefir config is correctly set. (could work by saving advanced settings)